Coronavirus support for the self-employed

 - If you have started trading on or after 6 April 2019 you will not be covered by these measures.
 For new self-employed businesses there is scope to claim support through benefits.
 We would like to see scope to claim relief once 2019/20 Tax Returns are submitted for newly self-employed individuals who otherwise meet the criteria for SEISS.

 - Is there a clawback of the grant?
 You will be required to apply for the grant and this includes self-certification that you have lost trading profits as a result of Coronavirus.
-It has not been clarified, but there would certainly be tax on the grant and potentially if HMRC perceived a fraudulent claim had been made they could recover the full amount and charge penalties.
+HMRC have made clear they will be seeking out any fraudulent claims made and they could recover the full amount and charge penalties.

-HMRC has certainly shown a welcome turn of speed in implementing the applications and payments for the CJRS and now SEISS.
+HMRC has certainly shown a welcome turn of speed in implementing the applications and payments for the CJRS and now SEISS and bringing more of their services online.
 For an organisation that has been a byword for slowness to respond and imperviousness to taxpayers concerns we can all hope this marks the start for a “new normal” way of working for HMRC too.

 Further advice from the government website can be found here.